-Getting a master’s degree in cybersecurity online comes with additional benefits which are unique and deep technological expertise required to cater this industry.
+Getting a master’s degree in cybersecurity online comes with additional benefits which are unique and deep technological expertise required to cater to this industry.

 Students, for example, can practice cybersecurity skills on their own computers and gadgets.

-Students who are currently working in the industry may discover that taking online master’s in cybersecurity can help them advance and prepare to take on greater responsibilities.
+Students who are currently working in the industry may discover that taking an online master’s in cybersecurity can help them advance and prepare to take on greater responsibilities.

 An online master’s degree in cybersecurity is intended to give the same curriculum as a traditional master’s degree in cybersecurity.
 The primary distinction is that instead of in-person classes, the course information is delivered online.

-An cybersecurity master’s online degree offers greater freedom than a traditional master’s degree.
+A cybersecurity master’s online degree offers greater freedom than a traditional master’s degree.